Do you even remember what a classroom looks like?

-Cristo Rey Dallas students — who often come from low-income families — work to earn the majority of their tuition so that when they graduate, they have valuable professional experience to go along with their education.
-And talk about making an impact: 95 percent of Cristo Rey Dallas students will be the first in their family to attend college.
+Cristo Rey Dallas students — who often come from low-income families — work to earn the majority of their tuition so that when they graduate.
+They have valuable professional experience to go along with their education.
+Talk about making an impact: 95 percent of Cristo Rey Dallas students will be the first in their family to attend college.

 We were proud to launch the latest version of the Cristo Rey Dallas website this week.
-Our mission was to shift the site's focus so the school could recruit corporate partners, who play such an important role in students' success.
-The school depends on relationships with the local business community to give students opportunities to gain real-world training while they prepare for college.
+Our mission was to shift the site’s focus so the school could recruit corporate partners.
+Each plays such an important role in students’ success.
+The school depends on relationships with the local business community.
+These relationships give students opportunities to gain real-world training while they prepare for college.